dockpack/base_boost/README.md

 - Corporate feature: toggles desired state `compilers_present: present`

-- Software collections offer latest versions of programming languages `collections_enabled: true`
+- Software collections offer latest versions of programming languages.
+Set to true also for using the gcc-toolkit on Centos8.
+`collections_enabled: true`

 - approved/test release of software collections' devtoolset